talwrii/clixmod/README.md

 Requires [Python3](https://www.python.org/download/releases/3.0/) but can co-exist with Python2.

-# See also and flagrant advertising
+# See also and flagrant self-promotion

 * [clixpath](https://github.com/talwrii/clixpath) is a tool by the author to *extract* information from XML and HTML documents.

+The author also maintains a list of potentially interesting tools they have written [here](https://github.com/talwrii/tools).

 # Motivation